it3xl/git-repo-sync/README.md

 ## The Trade-off

+_The Trade-off_ is an automated Git-conflict solving logic of git-repo-sync.

-Even if you run **git-repo-sync** periodically and often, you still have a chance to get a conflict.<br/>
+Even if you run **git-repo-sync** periodically and often, you still have a chance to get a Git-conflict.
+But a small chance.<br/>
-But a small chance.
-So, you must know how to deal with The Trade-off.
+So, you must know what to do in case of Git-conflicts solved by git-repo-sync.

 ### Minimize chances of The Trade-off

 Run **git-repo-sync** before Git-pushing.
 I.e. synchronize your both Git-remote-repos before pushing into any of them.<br/>
 In this case, Git will be responsible for conflict resolution, not **git-repo-sync**.

-### Conflict is a reason for The Trade-off
+### When git-repo-sync will be solving the conflicts.

+You'll receive the both

 - You run **git-repo-sync** rarely.
 I.e. someone aready pushed commites exactly to your branch after last running of **git-repo-sync**.
 - And you and your teammate have pushed changes to the same Git-branch but through different remote repositories.

-You don't know about **git-repo-sync** until you are in this situation.
+Basically, you don't know about **git-repo-sync** until you are in this situation.

-### Behavior of git-repo-sync
+### Behavior of git-repo-sync in case of Git-conflicst

-**git-repo-sync** sees the conflict and uses one of Conflict Solving strategies described below.<br/>
+**git-repo-sync** sees a Git-conflict and uses one of Conflict Solving strategies described below.<br/>
 As a result, you should provide the below steps to fix The Trade-off.

 ### Your steps to fix The Trade-off